 Psychotherapist, Wellspring Psychology, Los Gatos, CA

-Integrative Psychotherapist, California Pacific Medical Center, San Francisco, CA
+Integrative Psychotherapist, California Pacific Medical Center - Sutter Health, San Francisco, CA

 Psychotherapist, Bay Area Clinical Associates, Berkeley, CA